jaycee1285/mysite2024/src/content/work/essentials-lean-additive/index.md

 ---
-title: "Essentials of Lean and Additive Manufacturing"
+title: Essentials of Lean and Additive Manufacturing
 description: "Top-of-funnel content for a manufacturing SaaS extending industry basics."
-date: "05/12/2024"
+date: "2024-05-12"
 draft: false
+---

+Developed for a SaaS client selling into manufacturing orgs transitioning toward additive workflows.
+This article bridges industrial process theory (TPS, muda) with AM implementation benefits.
+I wrote it to convert abstract operational efficiency into something search-relevant, credible, and accessible to plant-level readers.

+**Role:** Lead writer
+**Audience:** Ops directors, manufacturing process leads
+**Use Case:** SEO discovery + SaaS brand authority

 ---

 There are a dozen words to describe it, but lean manufacturing is focused on eliminating waste.
 In the pioneering Toyota Production System, this was described as *muda*, and there are seven elements that firms strive to eliminate when improving their processes: stock management, waiting, lead time, over-processing, motion, transportation and defects.
 The primary means of addressing these have been through administrative, process or routine changes.